Claude Code Plugins

 name rwkv-architecture

 description RNN+Transformer hybrid with O(n) inference.
 Linear time, infinite context, no KV cache.
 Train like GPT (parallel), infer like RNN (sequential).
 Linux Foundation AI project.
-Production: Windows, Office, NeMo.
+Production at Windows, Office, NeMo.
 RWKV-7 (March 2025).
 Models up to 14B parameters.

 RWKV - Receptance Weighted Key Value